 Besides learning how to grow spirulina, growing and distributing spirulina, the NGO also helps the community on other issues.
-For example, the volunteers of the NGO started a sponsoring program with the secondary school of Muhaka to help almost 50 students from needy families, in order them not to be kicked out from school.
+For example, the volunteers of the NGO started a sponsor program with the secondary school of Muhaka to help more than 50 students from needy families and avoid them being kicked out of school because of debts.

 Spirulina is a microalga known to be very rich in vitamins, minerals, proteins and other nutrients.
-Being not very well known as for today, also called “miraculous algae”, Spirulina is ideal to fight against malnutrition in Africa where helathy food can remain hard to get.
+Being not very well known as for today, also called “miraculous alga”, Spirulina is ideal to fight against malnutrition in Africa where healthy food can remain hard to get.

-With only 5g intake of Spirulina per day, children suffering of malnutrition can become healthy again in just a few weeks.
+With only 3 to 5g intake of Spirulina per day, children suffering from malnutrition can become healthy again in just a few weeks.
 We saw in Burkina a very weak kid being in good shape just after 5 or 6 weeks.

 Some interesting links:

-- Study: Spirulina in the fight against malnutrition – Antenna
+- Study – Spirulina & Malnutrition: Spirulina in the fight against malnutrition – Antenna

-- Medical report: Spirulina Effectiveness Study on Child Malnutrition in Zambia
+- Medical report – Spirulina & Malnutrition: Spirulina Effectiveness Study on Child Malnutrition in Zambia

-- Medical report: Spirulina Supplements Improved the Nutritional Status of Undernourished Children Quickly and Significantly: Experience from Kisantu, the Democratic Republic of the Congo
+- Medical report – Spiruina & Malnutrition: Spirulina Supplements Improved the Nutritional Status of Undernourished Children Quickly and Significantly: Experience from Kisantu, the Democratic Republic of the Congo

-- Medical report about Spirulina food supplementation on malnourished children
+- Medical report – Spirulina & Malnutrition: about Spirulina food supplementation on malnourished children

 - How to grow spirulina?
 Secteur10 video in Burkina